Fees & funding

 For full information about fees and refunds read our Terms and Conditions.

-The International Study Centre cannot accept cash sums of more than €550.
+The International Study Centre cannot accept cash and credit card payments for tuition fees.
 Fees must be paid by bank transfer.
-We cannot accept credit cards.

 Please visit our How to Pay page to find out how to make a payment.
 For full information about fees and refunds, read our Terms and Conditions.

-In addition to personal insurance, all students enrolled on a programme of study at Dublin International Study Centre require Learner Protection Insurance.
+All students enrolled on a programme of study at Dublin International Study Centre require Learner Protection Insurance.
 The cost of this insurance is based on a proportion of tuition fees and paid at the same time as confirming a place to study.
 Prior to the course start date, students will receive a certificate of insurance from the insurance provider, Arachas, confirming that they are insured.

 Learn more about Learner Protection Insurance.